Make-Your-Coworkers-Jealous Mac and Cheese

 - Serve and enjoy!

 Need a Crock Pot?

-I love this crock pot.
-It has a setting where I can set the time and temp and when its down it will automatically switch to keep warm.
+I love this crock pot!
+It has a setting where I can set the time and temp and when its done it will automatically switch to keep warm.
 I don't have to worry about things being over cooked or dry.
+I love that I can make a large batch of whatever I'm cooking, which makes for plenty of leftovers.
 I went the the black simply because it goes better with what I already have in my kitchen.

 A little About This Recipe

 So, the cheese wasn't the only thing that I changed.
 I doubled the recipe since each time I needed to make it I needed to feed quite a few people.
 I made this mac and cheese for my office's Thanksgiving potluck and the girls liked it so much I had requests to make it again for the Christmas potluck.

 My office has about 14 people and this recipe was enough for all the girls to have some, with some even taking seconds, and for my boyfriend and I to have some for dinner that night.